pfoo/acme-tiny-wrapper/README.md

 - allow apache to read the challenge directory
 - the challenge file -created by acme-tiny- will belong to user acme and be readable by user, group and other.

-If you are using apache-mpm-itk, each of your site should belong to a different userid and groupid For example, the site example.tld which has its document root in /home/example.tld/www/ is accessible in read-write by user example.tld and read-only by group example.tld and no permission at all for other.
+If you are using apache-mpm-itk, each of your site should belong to a different userid and groupid.

+For example, the site example.tld which has its document root in /home/example.tld/www/ is accessible in read-write by user example.tld and read-only by group example.tld and no permission at all for other.

 As user example.tld, create the challenge directory and allow group writing in it :